Benefits of Mulch

 - Marble nuggets

 There are some additional considerations with rocks, pebbles and nuggets.
-They can reflect heat upward, especially those in lighter colors.
-This heat can be harmful to some plants.
-Also, keep brick and stone pieces out of the lawn where they can become mowing hazards.
+They can reflect heat upward, especially those in lighter colors, which can harm some plants.
+Also, keep brick and stone pieces out of the lawn, where they can become mowing hazards.

-Rubber mulch is a natural-looking alternative to wood mulch.
-Rubber mulch is available in natural shades to provide the look of shredded wood or wood nuggets, and it’s less likely than wood mulch to blow or float away.
+Rubber mulch is an alternative to wood mulch.
+Rubber mulch is available in natural shades to provide the look of shredded wood or wood nuggets, but it’s less likely than wood mulch to blow away.

 Landscape fabric — also known as geotextile — comes in rolls.
 It allows air and moisture to enter the soil and reach plant roots.
 You’ll need to secure it to the ground.
 It’s good for long-term use, but be sure to remove any weeds that grow on top of it as soon as you see them.
 The roots can become enmeshed in the fabric, making removal difficult.